facundowesten/UserWalletManagement/readme.md

+Prerequisites

+Before running the application, make sure you have the following installed:

+- Docker
+- Docker Compose

+Running the Application with Docker Compose

+1. Clone the repository:

+   git clone <your-repo-url>
+   cd <your-project-directory>

+2. Build and run the containers:

+   docker-compose up --build

+3. Access the API at http://localhost:3000.

 # API Documentation

 This API provides authentication services (sign-up, sign-in) and wallet management for authenticated users.
 All endpoints that modify wallet data require authentication via a JSON Web Token (JWT).